 Marina is a Trinidadian cultural activist and journalist.
 Formerly an editor and senior manager in Radio and News and Current Affairs at the BBC, she is the founder and director of the NGC Bocas Lit Fest, held annually in Trinidad and Tobago, 'the biggest annual literary festival in the Anglophone Caribbean', and of the OCM Bocas Prize for Caribbean Literature.
 She was founding executive director of the Trinidad and Tobago Film Festival in 2005 and an advisor on film development to Creative TT.

-Simon is the Director of the Scottish National Gallery.
+Simon is the Director of the Scottish National Gallery of Modern Art.
 He previously worked at Kettle’s Yard, Cambridge before becoming Head of Exhibitions at Tate Liverpool.
 He has played an active role in many institutions, including Governor of Glasgow School of Art, Board member of the Young People’s Committee, Royal Society of Edinburgh, Member of the National Cultural Diplomacy Group at the British Council, and is on the Advisory Board of Art UK.

 Philip Long is the director of V&A Dundee.
 He was senior curator at the National Galleries of Scotland, where he specialised in historical and contemporary Scottish art and design.
 Philip has written about Charles Rennie Mackintosh, the Scottish colourists and the architect Basil Spence, and curated Scotland’s national representation at the Venice Art Biennale in 2007.
 He is an honorary professor of the University of Dundee and honorary research fellow of St Andrews University.